Stan Lester Developments

 Institute of Conservation (external site)

 ACR is the professional qualification (qualified status) for conservators in the UK.
 ACR status is based on the ability to practise to a proficient and ethical standard, and it is awarded following a rigorous professional practice assessment (the PACR process).
 Further details of the assessment process, including professional standards, application documents and guidance, are on the Icon accreditation site.
-The 2007 professional standards are also available here.
-A review is being conducted in 2019-20 to revise the standards.
+The 2020 professional standards are also available here.

-Stan Lester’s article “Putting conservation’s professional qualification into context” (The Conservator, vol 31, pp5-15, 2008) discusses some of the points raised in the 2007 review and locates PACR in the context of other professional qualifying processes and qualification frameworks.
+Stan Lester’s article “Putting conservation’s professional qualification into context” (The Conservator, vol 31, pp5-15, 2008) discusses some of the points raised in an earlier review of the standards and locates PACR in the context of other professional qualifying processes and qualification frameworks.

 The Conservation Technician Qualification (CTQ) was developed and trialled between 2007-10, and formally launched by Icon in 2012.
 It has now been merged into the Level 4 Conservation and Collections Care Technicians Diploma.